 Year Purchased: 2014

-Why the Owner Chose Rehoboth Beach: There is nothing else like this in Rehoboth - truly exceptional property by an award-winning architect.
+Why the Owner Chose Rehoboth Beach: There is nothing else like this in Rehoboth - it is an exceptional property by an award-winning architect with outstanding design, comfort, luxury and privacy.

 The Unique Benefits at this House: The light, the open space, the floor plan, the garden and the private pool and terrace.